MrWilson1/skyline-robotics/branches/2011_HostBot_Branch1/readme.txt

 Skyline High School (with Boeing)
 Spartabots, Team 2976
-Program designed for 2011 FRC Robotics competition - Logomotion Last updated February 9th, 2011.
+Program designed for 2011 FRC Robotics competition - Logomotion Last updated Saturday, February 12th, 2011.

 Table of Contents
   Instructions on how to control the robot